 The first step to running PowerShell scripts across multiple systems is to generate a file containing all systems you are targeting.
 The easiest way is adding each hostname or IP on a new line in a text file.
 WMImplant will accept targets via the pipeline, meaning that once you have all your targets in a text file, you can use Get-Content to capture the file contents and pipe them into WMImplant.

-For example, I wrote a sample PowerShell script where the only action it takes is writing output to the console.
+For example, let’s write a sample PowerShell script where the only action it takes is writing output to the console.

-The next step requires you to generate a command-line command instructing WMImplant to run the PowerShell script across multiple systems.
+Then, we need to generate a command-line command instructing WMImplant to run the PowerShell script across multiple systems.
 I briefly touch on using gen_cli in my first post on post-exploitation with WMImplant.
-You will need to run gen_cli, provide the information that WMImplant requests, and copy the command-line output.
+We will need to run gen_cli, provide the information that WMImplant requests, and copy the command-line output.

-Now that WMImplant generated the command, it’s as simple as copy pasting it into the terminal and receiving your results!
+Once WMImplant generates the command, it’s as simple as copy pasting it into the terminal and receiving your results!

-You can follow this process to run any PowerShell script across multiple systems, such as custom scripts, Invoke-Mimikatz, Invoke-NinjaCopy, etc. I hope that this blog posts helps, and if you have any questions, don’t hesitate to contact us here at FortyNorth Security!
+You can follow this process to run any PowerShell script across multiple systems, such as custom scripts, Invoke-Mimikatz, Invoke-NinjaCopy, and so on.
+I hope that this blog posts helps, and if you have any questions, don’t hesitate to contact us here at FortyNorth Security!